jegfish/ram-dev-env/README.md

 The default Ubuntu desktop environment will be installed by the Ansible playbook regardless.

 Name the user you create during the installation "ram", and give it the default password of "password".
 Make sure it has permission to `sudo` to escalate to root privileges.

+From here on you may work over the TTY, SSH, or the GUI, whichever you prefer.

+If you choose to work with the GUI, read "[Clearing first-time GUI popups](#clearing-first-time-gui-popups)" first as you will encounter it right away.

 ### Clone Git repo